matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

     $\sigma_{IF} = \sqrt{(2.546)^2 + (1.546)^2} \, \sigma_{L1} \approx 2.98 \, \sigma_{L1}$

     This noise penalty is a fundamental trade-off in dual-frequency GNSS processing.
 The ionofree mode is critical for validation: if correlations were purely ionospheric, they would disappear in this mode.
-Instead, longer correlation lengths are observed (λ = 1,072 km vs 727 km), confirming the signal is not ionospheric artifact.
+Instead, longer correlation lengths are observed (λ = 1,072 km vs 727 km), which is less consistent with a purely ionospheric artifact.

 #### 2.3.2 Time Series Extraction